Intranet Solutions | How To Solve The 3 Biggest Intranet Problems

 Imagine an employee wading through old documents on the company intranet, looking for the vacation policy.
 They click through a couple of outdated documents before giving up and emailing HR.
 This sets the expectation that the intranet is a waste of their time.

 Buy-in doesn’t start on the consumption side but on the production side.
-What that means is, someone in the organization needs to be responsible for creating content for the intranet, managing that content and curating it.
+What that means is, someone in the organization needs to be responsible for creating content for the intranet, managing that content, and curating it.
 We’ve found that it’s almost more important to delete old content than to create new content.
-Only 34% of employees in the U.S. report being engaged at their workplace (as reported by Gallup Daily), your company intranet is one touch point that can improve this metric when it’s used well.
+According to a recent Gallup survey, only 32% of employees in the U.S. report being engaged at their workplace.
+Your company intranet is one touch point that can improve this metric when it’s used well.

 In larger organizations, there may be a dedicated employee (or several) responsible for the content on the intranet.
 In smaller companies, it’s still important to have a person overseeing it even if that’s just for a few hours per month.

 You can encourage employees to use the intranet, but you can’t force them to.
-When you’re planning to launch a new intranet (or upgrade an existing one), you spend a lot of time designing it, planning the layout and the structure, and then you invest a lot of time coding it and making it work, testing it and getting it ready for launch.
-The big mistake that some people make is that they think they can announce the new intranet to all the employees and that they will just start using it.
-There also needs to be a plan in place to onboard users and to show them the value of using it, which will ultimately help with getting buy-in.
+When you’re planning to launch a new intranet (or upgrade an existing one), you spend a lot of time designing it, planning the layout and structure, coding it, testing it, and getting it ready for launch.
+The big mistake that some people make is that they think they can announce the new intranet to all the employees and expect mass adoption.
+There needs to be a plan in place to onboard users and to show them the value of adopting the solution, which will ultimately help with getting buy-in.
 Nielsen Norman Group recommends identifying the employees who were most interested and engaged during the design phase of your intranet.
 These users can be advocates who encourage and help train colleagues to use the new site.

 This doesn’t stop at launch, don’t forget that new employees will need to be trained to use the intranet as well.
 Make intranet training part of the new employee onboarding process which will help new hires learn about the organization as well as set the expectation that the intranet is a relevant part of the company culture.

 These are just three of the intranet problems that we see clients struggling with.
-If you have any other intranet issues or solutions that we haven’t addressed here, let us know.
+If you have any other intranet issues that we haven’t addressed here, let us know.
 We’d be happy to help.
-Contact us here.
+Also if you wish to know about intranet design best practices to create an engaging digital workplace, contact us here.